jpmondet/devnet_training/maths_4_dev/algebra.md

 - If a matrix has identical rows or columns, its determinant must be zero, because zero is the only number whose negation leaves it unchanged.
 - A square matrix with n rows and columns has rank n if and only it has a non-zero determinant.
 - A square matrix has an inverse (is non-singular) if and only if has a non-zero determinant.

+## Cramer's Theorem/rule

+If a system of n linear equations in n variables Ax = b has a non-zero coefficient determinant D = det A then the system has only one solution, given by xi = Di/D (Di = determinant of a matrix obtained by substituting b for the ith column in A)

+If b = 0, the system is homogeneous -> Di = 0 -> xi = 0

+If D = 0, variables are assigned indeterminate quantity 0/0.

+## Inverse of a matrix

+A * A^-1 = A^-1 * A = I

+A^-1 = (1/|A|) * [Cjk]^T  (Cjk being the co-factor of ajk)

+If A is not invertible, it's a singular matrix. det(Singular Matrix) = 0

+(when order 2, A^-1 is easier : 1/|A| * [(a22 -a12)(-a21 a11)])

+## Eigenvalue/vector

+- When the result of a matrix multiplication with a particular vector is the same as a scalar multiplication with that vector, we call the scalar an eigenvalue of the matrix and the corresponding vector an eigenvector.
+- Thus, an Eigenvalue of a Square Matrix A is a scalar LAMBDA such that, for some non-zero column eigenvector x,  Ax = LAMBDA x
+- The magnitude of an eigenvalue indicates the degree to which the matrix operation scales an eigenvector: the larger the magnitude, the greater the scaling effect.
+- We can find the Eigenvalues by resolving the roots of the characteristic polynomial, resulting of the characteristic equation given by the characteristic determinant equal to zero : |A - LAMBDA * I| = 0
+- Eigenvalues of the transposed matrix are the same
+- The set of eigenvalues of a matrix is called its spectrum.
+- The largest eigenvalue by magnitude is called the principal eigenvalue or the spectral radius of the matrix.
+- Principal egenvalues are important to approximate the limit of n applications of a matrix to a vector.
+- Principal/Dominant egenvalue can be estimated using the power method which applies A and computes the Rayleigh ratio repeatedly
+- We can also estimate the dominant eigenvector with the power method (but instead of computing the Rayleigh ratio, we have to rescale the vector such that the largest element is 1)
+- The set of eigenvectors corresponding to a set of distinct eigenvalues are always linearly independent of each other.
+- The set of all vectors that can be expressed as a linear combination of the eigenvectors is called the eigenspace of the matrix.
+- The elements of a Diagonal matrix ARE the Eigenvalues
+- If a matrix is square and symmetric (that it, A^T = A), then its eigenvalues are real.
+- Gerschgorin’s ‘circle’ theorem : if the off-diagonal elements are ‘not too large,’ then the eigenvalues of the matrix are its diagonal elements
+- The eigenvectors corresponding to a set of distinct eigenvalues form a linearly independent set.
+Hence, if a square matrix of order n has n distinct eigenvalues, we can express any initial vector as a linear combination of its eigenvectors.